-The US National Institute of Mental Health invested over US$1 million on a research programme focused on unlocking the secrets of how the microbiome is connected to the brain.
-The evidence from this initiative was presented in November 2015 at the meeting of the Society for Neuroscience in Washington DC called under the title: ‘Gut Microbes and the Brain: Paradigm Shift in Neuroscience’1.
+The US National Institute of Mental Health invested over US$1 million into a research programme that tried to unlock the secret biological pathways between the microbiome and the brain.
+The study results were presented in November 2015 at the meeting of the Society for Neuroscience in Washington DC called under the title: ‘Gut Microbes and the Brain: Paradigm Shift in Neuroscience’1.

 The physical connection between gut and brain

-Now let's look at how these two, apparently remote, areas of the body actually connect.
-In physical terms, the brain is connected to the digestive system by the vagus nerve, which is the longest of twelve different cranial nerves that link our intestinal nervous system to the central nervous system (CNS).
+But how do these two remote areas of the body interact?
+In physical terms, the brain is connected to the digestive system by the vagus nerve, the longest of twelve different cranial nerves linking our intestinal nervous system to the central nervous system (CNS).
 This vital part of the neural network controls and co-ordinates a variety of key but ‘unconscious’ bodily functions from our heart rate to the digestive process.

-Most view our digestive system as a reasonably simple pipe through which our food and drink passes, when in fact the intestinal tract has its own highly complex nervous system, known as the ‘enteric or intrinsic nervous system’, which is connected to the CNS via the vagus nerve.
-Because it is now being recognised that the intestines, like the brain, host such a multitude of neurons, some scientists are re-christening the gut ‘the second brain’, a worthy ‘spouse’ for its cerebral partner2.
+Most view our digestive system as a reasonably simple pipe through which our food and drink passes, when in fact the intestinal tract has its own highly complex nervous system, known as the 'enteric or intrinsic nervous system’, connected to the CNS via the vagus nerve.
+Because the intestines host such a multitude of neurons, scientists have re-christened the gut ‘the second brain’.2

-Whilst it’s a little easier to see how the physical body parts are connected, it’s not so easy to see where our gut bacteria adds to this ‘romance’.
-Well, apparently, microbes in the gut can actually release chemical messengers that influence cell responses along the vagus nerve – acting just like our body cells – that then send communications via the vagus nerve to the brain (2,7).
-The gut bacteria provide the (bio)'chemistry' that binds this couple together!
+Studies suggests that microbes in the gut actually release chemical messengers that influence cell responses along the vagus nerve – acting just like our body cells – and send communications via the vagus nerve to the brain.2,7 The gut bacteria provide the (bio)'chemistry' that binds this couple together!

 How does the ‘gut-brain’ connection affect our mental health?

-Depression is by far one of the most common mental disorders in modern society, however and so this scientific epiphany is good news for the millions of people worldwide who suffer from this broad range of syndromes falling under the term ‘depressive disorders’.
+Depression is by far one of the most common mental disorders in modern society, and millions of people worldwide suffer from a broad range of syndromes falling under the term ‘depressive disorders’.

-This term can encompass specific conditions such as social anxiety and seasonal affective disorder, and is linked to other mental health disorders such as ‘OCD’ (obsessive compulsive disorder) and PTSD (post-traumatic stress disorder).
-Specific studies have now looked at the possibility of applying probiotic bacteria to help alleviate symptoms of depression;
+This term encompasses a variety of conditions from social anxiety to seasonal affective disorder, and is linked to other mental health disorders such as ‘OCD’ (obsessive compulsive disorder) and PTSD (post-traumatic stress disorder).

 ‘Psychobiotics’ – the anti-depressants of the future?